Emerging Technologies Conference registration is an additional add on to Advanced Textiles Expo, Nov. 5–7.

 4:35–5:25 pm |

 Looking for show floor education?
-Advanced Textiles Expo 2024 will have feature 30-minute interactive sessions in the Emerging Technolgies Pavilion!
+Advanced Textiles Expo 2025 will feature interactive sessions right on the show floor in the dedicated education booths!
 Stop by for fun, informal, and digestible sessions and keep the conversation flowing back to the exhibitor booths.

 Emerging Technologies Council – ETC serves as the principal international resource providing members with the most current information on research, best practices and innovative knowledge available to advance emerging technologies within materials, products, processes and more.
 For more information on ETC, click here.